b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 Wait a moment.
 Now I remember, a computer got finite amount of memory.
 So in order to work efficiently data is stored in small pre-allocated pieces of it.
 If the number you put into that small 'memory drawer' is greater than the amount of space you get strange results.

-You can read more about it in Julia docs (section: [Integers](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Integers) and [Overflow Behavior](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Overflow-behavior)).
+You can read more about it in Julia docs (sections [Integers](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Integers) and [Overflow Behavior](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Overflow-behavior)).

 You can check the minimum and maximum value for `Int` by typing `typemin(Int)` and `typemax(Int)` on my laptop those are `jl typemin(Int)` and `jl typemax(Int)`, respectively.